JayenKerai/RabbitSimulator2020/README.md

 ## Sprint 18 (9:15 - 10.00, 31 Jan 2020)
 * Explain the code to the group
 ### Successes
-* Every memember in the group has better understanding of the project
+* Every member in the group has better understanding of the project
 * Finding simple errors while reviewing the code
 ### Improvements
 * Errors need to be addressed